Table of Contents

-After January 1st, 2023, Ohio will be part of the Nurse Licensure Compact (NLC), and you will not need an Ohio nursing license to practice travel nursing in this state if you have a valid license for another compact state.
+Ohio joined the Nurse Licensure Compact (NLC), effective January 1, 2023.
+Travel nurses wishing to practice nursing in Ohio will not need an Ohio nursing license if you have a valid license for another compact state.

 If you don’t have a nursing license in a compact state, you’ll need to apply for a license by endorsement.